Lakelands railway station: History

 A "community reference group" (CRG) was set up in 2020 to provide input from the community to the project team.
 The CRG consists of eight people who are residents or representing local businesses or community groups.

 The request for proposal process began in May 2020.
-ADCO Constructions was selected as the preferred proponent in December 2020 and was awarded the contract for the design and construction of Lakelands station the following month.
+ADCO Constructions was selected as the preferred provider in December 2020 and was awarded the contract for the design and construction of Lakelands station the following month.
 Concept images were released in May 2021.
-The design went to the City of Mandurah for approval, which recommended the Western Australian Planning Commission only approve the station if several conditions were met.
-The conditions included a redesign of the car park, better public transport and pedestrian access, changes to lessen the impact on the environment, and the integration of the bicycle storage area within the station building rather than as a standalone structure.
+The design went to the City of Mandurah for approval, which recommended that the Western Australian Planning Commission should only approve the station if several conditions were met.
+The conditions included a redesign of the car park, better public transport and pedestrian access, changes to lessen the impact on the environment, and the integration of the bicycle storage area within the station building rather than being a stand-alone structure.
 Councillor Ahmed Zilani, who was elected in 2019 after promising to lobby for the construction of Lakelands station, said that a multistorey car park with over 1000 car bays would be needed, rather than the 400 car bays planned.
-Hastie and Mandurah MLA David Templeman said that the planned 400 bay car park is adequate due to the station being more accessible by foot or by cycling than Mandurah station.
+Hastie and Mandurah MLA David Templeman said that the planned 400 bay car park was adequate, because the station was more accessible by foot or by cycling than Mandurah.